Israeli coastal plain: Physical geography

 The area was historically fertile in Biblical times, some of it being continually farmed ever since, although much turned over time into swampland, having to be converted back by Zionist pioneers.
 Today, the area is the center of the country's citrus farms, and contains some of the country's most successful agricultural settlements.
 The plain has soils made of two sorts of thick river deposits; one dark and heavy – ideal for growing field crops, and the other thin and sandy – ideal for growing citrus fruits.

-Despite its length, the plain is only crossed by two significant rivers; the Yarkon, which is 27 km long flowing from the Petah Tikva area into the Mediterranean, and the Kishon which is 43 km long, flowing into the Gulf of Acre north of Haifa.
+Despite its length, the plain is only crossed by two significant rivers; the Yarkon, which is 27 km long flowing from the Petah Tikva area into the Mediterranean, and the Kishon which is 43 km long, flowing into the Gulf of Haifa.

 Human geography

-About 57% of Israel's population lives in the coastal plain, much of them in the Tel Aviv metropolitan area (Gush Dan) and Haifa metropolitan area.
+About 57% of Israel's population lives in the coastal plain, much of them in the Tel Aviv (Gush Dan) and Haifa metropolitan areas.
 It is the most predominantly Jewish geographical region of Israel and accordingly the most predominantly Jewish region in the world, as Jews make up over 96% of the population in this region compared to 75% in the Negev, 70% in the Israeli portion of the Judean Mountains, and only 50% in the Galilee, and the Golan Heights.

 About 4,320,000 people live on the Israeli Coastal Plain (57% of the total Israeli population of 7,600,000).
 4,200,000 million of them are Jews (97.2%), and 120,000 are Israeli Arabs.
 This accounts for approximately one-third of the world Jewish population, and almost three-quarters of Israeli Jews.

 The Israeli Coastal Plain has been populated for thousands of years, with the Pre-Pottery Neolithic B (PPNB) village of Atlit-Yam dating back some 9000 years.
 The PPNB village was swallowed by the sea due to a rise in sea level caused by the melting glaciers at the end of the last Ice Age.
 Recent research has concluded that 5,500 years ago, during the Bronze Age, the Coastal Plain was a populated commercial and settlement center, and it is thought that at this time climate change led to the flooding of the area and the creation of many swamps, forcing a shift in human settlement patterns.
-Settlements are thought to have been spread across the plain, from Gaza up to the Galilee, with the land being an important trade route for the Egyptians.